Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 Expired Passport FAQs

-Below are answers to the expired-passport questions we've received most often-drawn from more than 20 years of reader conversations-and updated with the latest State Department guidance.
+Below are answers to the expired-passport questions we've received most often-drawn from over 20 years of reader conversations.

 Is there still an official record of my expired passport?

 Yes.
 If you can't submit your most-recent passport, you may request a "file search" of the State Department's records.
-The service costs $150 and takes about six weeks.
-A passport record is not accepted as citizenship evidence—you'll still need a certified birth certificate or naturalization certificate.
+The service costs $150.
+A passport record is not accepted as citizenship evidence-you'll still need a certified birth certificate.

 How long do I have to renew my passport?